yogirk/yogirk.github.io/about.md

 ## Reach out to me

 I don't see the need for it - but if you have to, \[\[LinkedIn::https://www.linkedin.com/in/yogirk\]\] is a good place.
-I don't do much on \[\[Twitter::https://twitter.com/Ranjeeth\]\] other than consuming news/links from interesting - but feel free to DM, just in case.
+I don't do much on \[\[Twitter::https://twitter.com/Ranjeeth\]\] other than consuming news/links from interesting people - but feel free to DM, just in case.

 ***